Garshers/Sales-Report/README.md

 - **Thymeleaf**: A modern Java template engine used to render dynamic HTML pages.
 It is integrated with Spring Boot to dynamically generate web pages based on data from the backend.
 - **Maven**: A build automation tool used for managing project dependencies, building, and packaging the application.
 - **CSS**: Custom styles applied to the front-end HTML pages to improve the user experience and visual appearance of the sales report page.
+- **Chart.js**: A JavaScript charting library used to render interactive charts on the frontend.
+It is used in the `charts.html` template to display a sales chart based on total profit data.

 ## Troubleshooting